MinecraftServerControl/mscs/README.md

 ## Mapping the world
 Minecraft Server Control Script uses [overviewer](http://docs.overviewer.org/en/latest/) to generate minecraft maps.
 First, follow the [instructions](http://docs.overviewer.org/en/latest/installing/) on their site to install overviewer.

-Then, once you have it installed, modify the settings found in `/usr/local/bin/msctl`.
+Then, once you have it installed, modify the settings (if necessary) found in `/usr/local/bin/msctl`.
 The settings can be found starting on line 370 of the document:

  ````
  OVERVIEWER_BIN=$(which overviewer.py)